-As an application of the current approach, we have considered the combination of the filtering technique to the QPE-based spectral calculation.
-We have also performed a numerical simulation of the DOS of type-II antiferromagnetic MnO as an approximation of the spectral function.
-Our results have shown that the QPE-based filtering efficiently extracts the energy range of interest, in this case the $e_{g}$ orbitals of Mn.
-This calculation has also shown that even the simplest rectangular window sufficiently reproduces the peak structures of this system.
+As an application of the current approach, we have considered the combination of the filtering technique with the QPE-based spectral calculation.
+To assess the performance of the QPE-based filters for realistic spectra in materials science, we have performed a numerical simulation of the DOS of type-II antiferromagnetic MnO as an approximation of the spectral function.
+Our results have shown that the QPE-based filtering efficiently extracts the states in the energy range of interest, in this case the $e_{g}$ orbitals of Mn.
+Even the simplest rectangular window sufficiently reproduces the peak structures of this system, and the results can further be refined in a controllable manner by using the Kaiser window.
 These results indicate that, combined with efficient ground-state preparation and time evolution techniques, the proposed algorithm can be used as a simple QPE-based scheme complementary to QSP-based approaches for future materials simulations on a fault-tolerant quantum computer.